 Georgia presidential count tightens in scan of last ballots

-Vote counting continued in Atlanta-area counties on Thursday as Americans watched from around the nation to see whether Georgia would give Democrat Joe Biden the electoral votes he needs to become president.
+Vote counting continued in several Georgia counties on Thursday as Americans watched to see whether the state gives Democrat Joe Biden the electoral votes he needs to become president.

-The Associated Press has not declared a winner in Georgia’s presidential contest because the race between President Donald Trump and Biden is too early to call.
+The Associated Press has not declared a winner in Georgia, because the race between President Donald Trump and Biden is still too early to call.
 With thousands of ballots still being tallied in counties that tend to vote blue, Democrats had reason for optimism.

-By Thursday morning, the number of uncounted votes statewide was down to around “50,000 or 60,000,” Deputy Secretary of State Jordan Fuchs told The Associated Press.
+"I think all of us would agree that having an accurate count is much more vital – an accurate and fair count – is much more vital than having a fast one,” Sterling said.

-By Thursday morning, election officials in the Atlanta-metro area counties of Fulton, DeKalb, Cobb and Gwinnett were scanning the remaining ballots and having adjudication panels review ballots that were flagged electronically.
+Ballots were still being scanned Thursday in the Atlanta-metro area counties of Fulton, Cobb and Gwinnett.
+Chatham County, home to Savannah, also had a large number still being tallied.

+Adjudication panels will then review any that were flagged electronically.
 These panels, including representatives from both the Democratic and Republican parties, study each ballot for marks indicating voter intent.
+After each county certifies their total, the state will perform an audit before certifying the results, Sterling said.

 No Democratic presidential candidate has won Georgia since Bill Clinton was first elected in 1992, and it’s been 22 years since a Democratic nominee for governor or U.S. Senate carried the state.
 But some cracks in the GOP grip on power were evident two years ago when Democrat Stacey Abrams narrowly lost the gubernatorial contest to Republican Brian Kemp and refused to concede.